oscafrica/documentation/src/GOVERNANCE.md

 ### Meritocracy

-The LibreHealth community is a meritocracy.
+The Open Source Community Africa community is a meritocracy.
 The more you contribute, the more responsibility you will earn.
-Leadership roles in LibreHealth are also merit-based and earned by peer acclaim.
+Leadership roles in Open Source Community Africa are also merit-based and earned by peer acclaim.

 ### Consensus Decision Making

-LibreHealth projects or teams are self-governing and driven by the people who volunteer for the job.
+Open Source Community Africa projects or teams are self-governing and driven by the people who volunteer for the job.
 When more formal decision making and coordination is required, decisions are taken with a ["lazy consensus"](http://openoffice.apache.org/docs/governance/lazyConsensus.html) approach: a few positive votes with no negative vote is enough to get going.